angadchhikara12/angadchhikara12/README.md

 **Born in 2010 | Python Developer | Learning through building projects | Newbie Java Developer**

 I enjoy creating programs that are fun, educational, and helpful.
-Python found me in 2023 thanks to [CodeWithHarry](https://github.com/CodeWithHarry).
+Python found me in 2023 thanks to [CodeWithHarry](https://github.com/CodeWithHarry) for motivations and tutorials.
 Here’s a showcase of my **public projects**:

 ---